Modifications (genetics): Genetic modifications (incidental and intentional)

 Modifications are changes in an individual's DNA due to incidental mutation or intentional genetic modification using various biotechnologies.
 Although confusion exists between the terms "modification" and "mutation" as they are often used interchangeably, modification differentiates itself from mutation because it acts as an umbrella term, encompassing both definitions of mutation and genetic engineering.
-Both of these subcategorizations result in a change affect an organism's obervable characteristics, also known as their phenotype, caused due to alterations in an organism's genotype, or their specific alleles, resulting in altered gene expression.
+Both of these subcategorizations result in a change affecting an organism's observable characteristics, also known as their phenotype, caused due to alterations in an organism's genotype, or their specific alleles, resulting in altered gene expression.
 Although heritability plays a large role in an individual's expression, like in cases of epigenetic modifications, not all instances of modification are heritable.
-No matter the origins of such variation at the genetic level, it clearly impacts the creation and interaction of proteins, changing cell function, phenotype, and organism function.
+No matter the origins of such genetic variation, it impacts the creation and interaction of proteins, changing cell function, phenotype, and organism function.

 Types of modification

 Genetic modifications can occur naturally, through aforementioned mutations in an organism's genome, or through biotechnological methods of selecting a gene of interest to manipulate in order to make something new or improve upon what already exists.
 This distinction between changes that occur naturally and those that are intentional is key to understanding the difference between mutation and genetic engineering.